 Beware the refund anticipation loan

-One of the most valuable characteristics taxpayers can possess is patience, said Rick Brooks, a financial planner with Blankenship & Foster LLC, in Solana Beach, California.
+One of the most valuable characteristics taxpayers can possess is patience, said Rick Brooks, a financial planner with Blankenship and Foster LLC, in Solana Beach, California.

 When it comes to collecting their refunds, people are often given the option to either wait several weeks for the Internal Revenue Service to mail a check or to pay a tax preparer or financial institution a fee to receive it right away.